appsmithorg/appsmith-docs/core-concepts/connecting-to-databases/querying-s3.md

 Appsmith supports the following actions on any AWS S3 instance:
 1. List all files in a bucket.
 2. Create a new file.
+3. Upload file.
-3. Read file.
+4. Read file.
-4. Delete file.
+5. Delete file.

 ### List all files in a bucket
 1. set the 'Action' field to 'List all files in a bucket'